Find a local pick your own farm here!

 • James Cline - No pesticides are used, Blueberries, free range eggs

 Hwy 92, Colbert, GA 30628.
 Phone: .
 Email: berrybush-farms@gmail.com.
-Open: by appointment only; email for details and a day and time.
+Open: UPDATE for 2025: Call before you go, Does anyone have current information?
+If so, please write me; last reported hours were by appointment only; email for details and a day and time.
 Click here for a map and directions.

 • Miller Blueberry Farm - No pesticides are used, blackberries, blueberries, Honey from hives on the farm, U-pick and already picked, porta-potties are available

-• Whippoorwill Blueberries - blueberries, U-pick and already picked
+• Whippoorwill Blueberries - 2025 permanently closed, blueberries, U-pick and already picked

 1571 Whippoorwill Road, Watkinsville, GA 30677.
 Phone: 706-769-1929.
 Email: stephenandkay@bellsouth.net.
-Open: June 15 to July 15 Tuesday to Sunday 8am to 8pm; closed on Monday.
+Open: permanently closed.
 Directions: From Oconee County High School turn left off of 53 onto Union Church Road.
 Take right on Whippoorwill Road beside the church.
-One mile down on the left. .
+One mile down on the left.
 Click here for a map and directions.
 Payment: Cash, Check. .
+UPDATE for 2025, Google says they are .
+June 15 to July 15 Tuesday to Sunday 8am to 8pm; closed on Monday.
 Blueberries: June 15 to July 15.
 Contact Kay Smith.
 (UPDATED: September 20, 2019, JBS)

 Oglethorpe County